-Groundwater monitoring needs to target the risk of the activity, i.e. organic and microbiological parameters need to be monitored in close proximity to the solid waste storage, WWTW and the biodigestor; BTEX, TPH and GROs need to be monitored in close proximity to fuel storage and dispensing operations, etc. Once the site is developed and the intricate details of the services are made available, a more detailed, standalone monitoring programme report will need to be developed.
+Groundwater monitoring needs to target the risk of the activity, i.e. organic and microbiological parameters need to be monitored in close proximity to the solid waste storage, WWTW and the biodigestor; BTEX, TPH and GROs need to be monitored in close proximity to fuel storage and dispensing operations, etc. Once the site is approved and the intricate details of the services are made available, a more detailed, standalone monitoring programme report will need to be developed prior to the construction and development phase.
 Table 13 indicates the potential parameters for ongoing monitoring, this will be revised upon approval and development of the CWA.